AgenciaEgo/egodesign-form/README.md

 | `single_checkbox` | This type validates that a specific checkbox is checked.
 Useful for cases like terms and conditions acceptance. |

 ### Masks:
-Add this class names to the field element in oprder to apply some masks and filters to your inputs.
+Add this class names to the field element in order to apply some masks and filters to your inputs.

 | Class name | Description | Extra attributes |
 | ---| --- | ----------- |